UAB vs. Southern Miss NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- UAB has combined with its opponents to put up more than 43.5 points in all five games this season.
+- UAB and its opponents have gone over the current 43.5-point total in all five games this season.

-- Southern Miss' games have gone over 43.5 points in only one opportunity this season.

 - The combined points per game average of the two teams, 41.3, is 2.2 points fewer than Saturday's over/under.